 Major apartment buildings in college towns are notorious for being a disorganized mess on move-in day.
 Make sure you know what your move-in date will be ahead of time.
-This way, you will be able to book your move-in with American Moving and Storage of Ohio ahead of time.
+This way, you will be able to book your move-in with American Moving and Storage Solutions ahead of time.
 If you’re trying to plan your move, chances are, there are thousands of other students trying to do the same.
 Eliminate the stress involved with leaving your cozy dorm and let us do the job for you.

 5 Tips to Have a Stress Free Moving Day